johnlwhiteman/pandoc-run-filter/README.md

 in="shell"
 ```

-Run as a script:
+Run as an embedded script:

 ```bash
 in="script"
 ```

 Next, the *out* parameter tells us how the output should be handled.
-We have two options here as well:
+We have a few options here too:

 Capture as text: